wgan5014/Projects/RStudio/Machine Learning/Computer Vision/README.md

 - Facial recognition using python opencv module and haar cascades

-Face captured through webcam\n
+Face captured through webcam.<br>
-Compare camera frame image encoding to image encoding in database\n Test similarity of encodings to tolerance and determine if face within database or not\n
+Compare camera frame image encoding to image encoding in database.<br>
+Test similarity of encodings to tolerance and determine if face within database or not.<br>